Charles Borromeo Leads the True Reformation

 ‘Stay quiet with God‘ is invaluable advice in our technological era of constant noise and distraction, counsel reiterated powerfully and providentially for our own day by another saintly cardinal, Robert Sarah, whose book on the Power of Silence, along with his and Benedict XVI’s, meditation on priestly celibacy, come highly recommended.

 Bishops Wojtyla and Borromeo were both great saints, stalwart and steadfast in their defence and safeguarding of the Church’s salvific truths, clearly, without ambiguity and compromise.
-They had sought the ‘lowest place’ (young Karol at first desired to be a Carthusian, and we may be thankful that his spiritual director convinced him otherwise).
-Both were brought up to the highest, by the grace and providence of God, and we should pray that all of our pastors, bishops and priests imbibe some large share of their spirit of dedication, magnanimity and holiness, so that a true reform in our own day may take root, and bear much fruit.
+They had sought a life in the ‘lowest place’ hidden with God (young Karol at first desired to be a Carthusian, and we may be thankful that his spiritual director convinced him otherwise).
+Both were brought up to the highest, by the grace and providence of the same God, and we should pray that all of our pastors, bishops and priests imbibe some large share of their spirit of dedication, magnanimity and holiness, so that a true reform in our own day may take root, and bear much fruit.

 For an enlightening window into an episode in the life of our saint, and his heroism, during an outbreak of the plague.
-Saint Charles offers a noble example of how a bishop and priest, as well as secular leaders, should respond, I highly recommend a listen to this excerpt:
+Saint Charles offers a noble example of how a bishop and priest, as well as secular leaders, should respond in times of crisis, I highly recommend a listen to this excerpt:

 Saint Charles Borromeo, ora pro nobis!